mtholder/ot-vagrant/README.md

 This repo has the input files needed to bootstrap a vagrant ( http://www.vagrantup.com/ ) virtual machine with the opentree of life software tools.
 MTH has tested this with VirtualBox ( https://www.virtualbox.org/ ).
 It is not working there, due to memory-heavy processed getting killed.

-I have unning Ubuntu 12.04 Updated NoGUI v1
+I (MTH) have been running these scripts on an iPlant Atmosphere virtual machine with the "Ubuntu 12.04 Updated NoGUI v1" image.
+I have been running a tweak of the example.sh script.
+It is not quite there, but it is getting close to working.

 *NOTE* the mysql passwords are in plain text in the bootstrap file, so this should not be used for an outward-facing deployment.
 The default deployment should allow you to connect only via the host machine, so is should not introduce a security hole in your host machine.